 Merce Cunningham (1919-2009) was one of the greatest American dance artists and choreographers of the 20th century.
 Over the course of his 70-year career, Cunningham’s passion for innovation revolutionised modern dance, while his collaborations with artists, composers, filmmakers and designers expanded the poetics of music, performance, and contemporary art.
 Ahead of the 100th anniversary of Cunningham’s birth, our panel reflect on his extraordinary life and legacy.

-Alastair Macaulay, Chief Dance Critic, New York Times
+Alastair Macaulay, Former Chief Dance Critic, New York Times

 Dr Hélène Neveu Kringelbach, Senior Lecturer in African Studies, UCL